dppeykov/Dessign-Patterns-Python/README.md

    - **Factory pattern** - see factory_method.py - example of a store selling only dogs and starting selling cats

 2. **Structural** - yields different structures - uses inheritance (parent-child classes)
+     - **Decorator** - adding additional features to an object without adding a subclass - @ - see decorator.py
-3. **Bahavioral** - best interactions between objects - methods and their signaures
+4. **Bahavioral** - best interactions between objects - methods and their signaures